 As mentioned above, acetaminophen overdose can result in liver failure.
 Overdose from Darvocet can result in respiratory depression or death as well.
 If you suspect that you or a loved one has overdosed, seek medical attention immediately, or call 9-1-1.

 Ogbru, O. (n.d.).
-Propoxyphene/acetaminophen (Darvocet): Uses, Side Effects & Dosage.
-Retrieved from from https://www.medicinenet.com/propoxyphene_and_acetaminophen/article.htm
+Propoxyphene/acetaminophen (Darvocet): Uses, Side Effects & Dosage. from https://www.medicinenet.com/propoxyphene_and_acetaminophen/article.htm

 RxList.com. (n.d.).
-Common Side Effects of Darvocet-N (Propoxyphene Napsylate and Acetaminophen) Drug Center.
-Retrieved from from https://www.rxlist.com/darvocet-n-side-effects-drug-center.htm
+Common Side Effects of Darvocet-N (Propoxyphene Napsylate and Acetaminophen) Drug Center. from https://www.rxlist.com/darvocet-n-side-effects-drug-center.htm